tintinrevient/adventures/_posts/2019-10-20-ambiguity.markdown

 Computation which base itself on disambiguity is now trying its best, but in vain.

-Another thought is on the statistics, statistics cannot predict the extinction of dinosaurs, so statistics is in nature narrow-minded and biased.
+Another thought is on the statistics, statistics cannot predict the extinction of dinosaurs, and statistics is in nature narrow-minded and biased.

+Robot in essence feels no pain, and that is the divergence which renders it useless as a companion.